gazebosim/gz-math/README.md

 ### Tests

-`make test` already run all tests, including the ones made in Ruby, but you can run an Ruby test individually using
+`make test` already runs all tests, including the ones made in Ruby, but you can run a Ruby test individually using

 ```
 ctest -R Ruby_TEST.rb